alexal1/Insomniac/README.md

   --repeat 120-180      repeat the same session again after N minutes after
                         completion, disabled by default.
-It can be a number of minutes (e.g. 180) or a range (e.g. 120-180) --follow-percentage 50
+It can be a number of minutes (e.g. 180) or a range (e.g. 120-180) --working-hours 9-21  set working hours to the script, disabled by default.
+                        It can be a number presenting specific hour (e.g. 13) or a range (e.g. 9-21) --follow-percentage 50
                         follow given percentage of interacted users, 0 by default
   --follow-limit 50     limit on amount of follows during interaction with
+                        each one user's followers, disabled by default --total-follow-limit 50
+                        limit on total amount of follows during the session, disabled by default
-                        each one user's followers, disabled by default --unfollow 100-200    unfollow at most given number of users.
-Only users followed by this script will be unfollowed.
+  --unfollow 100-200    unfollow at most given number of users.
+Only users
+                        followed by this script will be unfollowed.
 The order is from oldest to newest followings.
 It can be a